 Want to go all out?
 Impress your guests by serving the scrambled eggs in clean egg shells topped with truffle shavings.

-I personally love truffle salt but it is potent so use it sparingly and above all, only in specific dishes.
+I personally love truffle salt but it is extremely potent so use it sparingly and above all, only in specific dishes.

 It is not designed to replace salt as a seasoning in every dish you prepare.